Resilient euro zone bond market easily absorbs supply

 The cost of insuring one-year U.S. government debt against

-default hit its highest since July 2011 and one-year CDS are now
+default hit its highest since July 2011 and one-year CDS is now

 trading 22 bps above five-year rates - a classic sign of stress